US Symbols and Famous Places that are quite Fascinating

 The current 50-star flag is the 27th edition of the flag and the one that has been in use the longest, since 1960.

-In 1818, Congress passed a law stating that a new star is added for each new state; the 13 stripes would remain constant to represent the 13 colonies.
+In 1818, Congress passed a law stating that a new star was added for each new state; the 13 stripes would remain constant to represent the 13 colonies.

 National Bird – Bald Eagle